High School Students

-- If you are a local area 11th or 12th grader, check out our High School Scholars program for more information about taking CSU, Chico courses while still in high school.
+- If you are a local area 11th or 12th grader, check out the High School Scholars program for opportunities to take CSU, Chico courses while in high school.

-- Note: If you are a US citizen (domestic student) attending an international high school or out-of-the-country International Baccalaureate (IB) program, we would recommend that you contact our office prior to applying.
-You may not have enough coursework to be eligible from your program alone or may require case-by-case admission guidance.
+- Note: If you are a US citizen (domestic student) attending an international high school or foreign International Baccalaureate (IB) program, we recommend you contact our office prior to applying.
+You may not meet the admissions requirements from your program alone and/or may require case-by-case admission guidance.

 - Begin work on college preparatory courses also called A-G requirements.
 English, algebra 1 or geometry, and foreign language should be in your schedule.

 - Consider taking the ACT Explore test for ACT preparation.

 - Start exploring scholarships through your college counselor or career center.
 Attend presentations from college representatives that visit your school.

-- Continuing working on A-G requirements.
+- Continue working on A-G requirements.
 English, geometry or algebra 2, foreign language, life science and other A-G subjects should be in your schedule.

 - Aim for A’s and B’s in your courses.
-Starting with the summer after 9th grade, any A-G courses in 10th grade will be calculated in your GPA for admission decisions at CSU, Chico.
+Starting with the summer after 9th grade, any A-G courses in 10th grade will be calculated into your GPA for admission at CSU, Chico.

 - Take the PSAT or ACT Plan exams to prepare for the SAT or ACT tests.

-- Attend your high school or district’s college night typically held sometime in September-November where college representatives are available.
+- Attend your high school or district’s college night typically held in September-November where college representatives are available.